lequanvn89/javascriptstyleguide/README.md

     }

     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
-      of Batman.
-When you stop to think about how Batman had anything to do \
-      with this, you would get nowhere \
-      fast.';

-    // bad
-    const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+    const errorMessage = 'This is a super long error that was thrown because\n' + 'of Batman.
+When you stop to think about how Batman had anything to do\n' + 'with this, you would get nowhere fast.';

     // good